isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-08-03-post-Written Answer by Second Minister for Law Edwin Tong to PQ on Undeveloped State Land Adjacent.md

 ---
-title: Written Answer by Second Minister for Law Edwin Tong to PQ on Undeveloped State Land Adjacent
+title: Written Answer by Second Minister for Law Edwin Tong to PQ on Black-and-White Properties Managed By SLA With Undeveloped State Land Adjacent To Property
-permalink: /news/parliamentary-speeches/written-answer-pq-on-undeveloped-state-land-adjacent/
+permalink: /news/parliamentary-speeches/written-answer-pq-on-bw-properties-managed-by-sla-with-undeveloped-state-land-adjacent
 date: 2023-08-03
 layout: post
 description: ""